-Through 2022, the City continued to thrive as the economic, cultural, and social hub of Lancaster County and has been recognized regionally and nationally as a model small city.
+Through 2023, the City continued to thrive as the economic, cultural, and social hub of Lancaster County and has been recognized regionally and nationally as a model small city.
 This has happened despite the impacts of the COVID-19 pandemic and the ongoing fiscal challenges common to many urban communities across Pennsylvania and the nation; a low-growth tax base due to the lack of open and developable land, inflationary pressures on labor costs and benefits and a high number of tax-exempt properties (28% of all assessed property value) which reduces the revenue available to support City services.
 The City's financial management has resulted in an A3 bond rating from Moody's, among the highest of all Pennsylvania cities.
-Indicators of local economic health such as Real Estate Transfer taxes and Earned Income taxes have continued to grow over a period of years.
-Earned Income Tax revenues continued to rebound strongly from a small (1.25%) decrease in 2020 due to the pandemic, with 2021 revenues ending 8.5% higher than in 2020, and 2022 revenues ending 15.7% higher than 2021.
-Real Estate Transfer Tax revenues also continued to be strong in 2022, ending with an increase of 6.2% over 2021, the second straight year of record high Real Estate Transfer Tax receipts.
-A renewed focus on city living and strong private investment has created a vibrant and growing downtown business, retail, and arts environment as well as strong neighborhoods.
+Indicators of local economic health such as Earned Income Tax revenues continued to rebound strongly from a small (1.25%) decrease in 2020 due to the pandemic, with 2021 revenues ending 8.5% higher than in 2020, 2022 revenues ending 15.7% higher than 2021, and 2023 revenues ending 6.09% higher than 2022.
+Charges for services revenue were 7.43% higher than 2022 and operating & grant contributions were 46.72% higher than 2022.